trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 All notable changes to the API will be documented here.

+## 13-12-2022

+No breaking changes, only additions and deprecations.
+The deprecated fields will be removed on 15.06.2023 at the earliest.

+### Lane numbers and traffic directions according to road link direction

+Added field `Lane.laneNumberAccordingToRoadLink`.
+It is now possible to retrieve lanes numbered according to the road link direction.
+(Traffic in odd-numbered lanes travels with the road link direction, while traffic in even-numbered lanes travels against the road link direction.)
+This matches the lane numbers used by NVDB, and they do not change over time. `Lane.laneNumberAccordingToMetering` is still available as before, with lane numbers according to the road's current metering direction. `Lane.laneNumber`is now deprecated, as its meaning is ambiguous.

+Similarly `Direction.fromAccordingToRoadLink` and `Direction.toAccordingToRoadLink` have been added, while `Direction.from` and `Direction.to` have been deprecated.

+`TrafficRegistrationPoint.meteringDirectionChanged` has also been deprecated.
+It should not be relevant to API consumers anymore, thanks to the new fields described above.

 ## 10-03-2021

 **Breaking changes to the API.** Several fields will be made nullable on March 22, 2021.
 Two deprecated fields will be removed.